patlaj/experimental/prycrane/accessibility/afeedback-03-04-en.md

 <p><strong>[email not provided]</strong></p>
 <p>Thank you for your feedback.
 You will remain fully anonymous and will not receive a response.</p>
+ <p>Find out how [institution name] uses accessibility feedback by consulting the description of our process.</p>
    <ul class="list-inline">
         <li><a href="afeedback-03-02-en.html">Accessibility feedback process</a></li>
       </ul>